undefined06855/Controllable/userobjects.md

     - Marks that the **parent** of this sprite (which should be a `CCMenuItem`), when the outline is drawn, to force it to include shadow (likely because this sprite is or contains a low opacity sprite)
-    - Set on `GeodeTabSprite`, but shadowed selection is hardcoded on `SliderThumbs` because they look really bad otherwise
+    - Set on `GeodeTabSprite` and disabled `GJItemIcon`s, but shadowed selection is hardcoded on `SliderThumbs`

 - `force-legacy-selection`
     - Marks that the **parent** of this sprite (which should be a `CCMenuItem`),